Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces

 Since we have this vertex lying in $H$, we must have at least one unbounded edge lying entirely in $H$.
 Noting that the complement of $H$ contains all of our marked points, by Lemma \ref{Tropical Clipping Half Plane} we get that any path along the disc from one unbounded edge lying entirely in $H$ to another must leave $H$.
-Let $e'$ be the unbounded edge contained in $H$ that can be connected to $e$ by a path in the disc lying entirely in $H$, and let $e_1,\hdots, e_m$ be all of the edges leaving $H$, starting at $e'$.
+Let $e'$ be the unbounded edge contained in $H$ that can be connected to $e$ by a path in the disc lying entirely in $H$.
+Further, let $e_1,\hdots, e_m$ be all of the edges of $h$ intersecting the connected component of $h^{-1}(H)$ to which the edge $e'$ belongs.
 Next, let $v(e_i)$ be the primitive vector tangent to $h(e_i)$ pointing into $H$, and let $v(e')$ be the primitive vector in the unbounded $h(e')$ direction.
 Letting $w(e_i)$ be the weight of the edge $e_i$, the vertex balancing condition gives that $v(e') = \sum_{i=1}^m w(e_i)v(e_i)$.
 Here we are using that $e'$ will have weight $1$.
-Since each $v(e_i)$ has negative $w_2$ coordinate, and $m\geq 2$, it follows that $v(e')$ has $w_2$ coordinate less than or equal to $-2$.
+Since each $v(e_i)$ has positive $w_2$ coordinate, and $m\geq 2$, it follows that $v(e')$ has $w_2$ coordinate greater than or equal to $2$.
 By Lemma \ref{SemiFano Fan Sums}, we have a contradiction.